 The ferry ride took four hours and could get rough.
 “People would be vomiting into the sea,’’ he says.
 “It was not a pleasant voyage.’’

-Wong, 46, Vice President of Shell’s global bitumen and sulphur business, will be able to drive across the bridge from Hong Kong to Macau in 30 minutes.
-He says this will also be an improvement on the current hydrofoil ferry route, which takes about an hour and can be bumpy.
+Wong, who is Vice President of Shell’s global bitumen and sulphur business, says the bridge will be a marked improvement on the current hydrofoil ferry route, which takes about an hour and can be bumpy.

 The HZMB will also connect Hong Kong and Macau to other cities along the Pearl River Delta, shortening travel times in the region and boosting trade and tourism, the Chinese government hopes.